 - Q: Don’t all cops hold guns as long as necessary if somebody is suicidal?

-- A: No. While some will keep a gun at the station during the immediate crisis, if no one else is available to take it, they do not have the capacity to store it longer term and will shortly ask immediate family who can safely store them until the individual recovers. (note from Anne Moss.
+- A: No. While some will keep a gun at the station during the immediate crisis, if no one else is available to take it, they do not have the capacity to store it long term and will ask an immediate family member who can safely store it/them until the individual recovers. (note from Anne Moss.
 This varies by county.
 In some counties, the officers will keep a firearm until the owner comes and picks it up.)

 - Q: If someone has to be hospitalized and they lose their gun rights, they can’t hunt again or anything like that, right?